Jane Austen’s works are loved for being witty, scathing and romantic. The following quotes prove that Jane Austen is the queen of satire and sense.

 Jane Austen’s novels are still fantastically popular more than 200 years after they were written.
 This isn’t surprising as the novels are funny, romantic and offer a scathing attack on the social expectations of the time.
-As the following Jane Austen quotes show, Austen ridicules many of the expectations placed on women and points out the hypocrisies of high society constantly.
+As the following quotes show, Jane Austen ridicules many of the expectations placed on women and points out the hypocrisies of high society constantly.

 But the books are popular for more than social commentary.
 They are full of funny, wise and endearing characters and of plenty of characters with flaws who make many mistakes and errors.
 Readers can empathize with many of the situations Austen’s heroines find themselves in and I think this is part of the reason they still appeal to readers today.